 Impact investing in the post-pandemic era will have a unique opportunity to start anew and help address many of the urgent issues of our century: climate change, poverty reduction, and gender equality.
 Women can take the lead: let’s take that opportunity.

-Isabella da Costa Mendes is Managing Partner at Catara Consulting (Europe) Ltd.
+Isabella da Costa Mendes is Managing Partner at Catara Consulting (Europe) Ltd, a boutique investment consultants.